Lombiq/Tidy-Orchard-Development-Toolkit/Readme.md

 	- Replace ProjectReference Include="Core\ with ProjectReference Include="Orchard\src\Orchard.Web\Core\.
 8. Add the Toolkit's project to the solution and reference it from the web project.
 9. Register the Toolkit's Autofac module in the HostComponents.config file.
-10. Register the TidyDevelopmentHttpModule in the Web.config.
+10. Register the TidyDevelopmentHttpModule in the Web.config and change the handlers declaration to use the appropriate accessPolicy.
 11. Add your own themes and modules under the Web project's folder under "Modules" and "Themes" folders, respectively.
 12. Modify module project files according to the [Orchard App Host](http://orchardapphost.codeplex.com/) documentation so they support the new solution structure.